 - Camels protect themselves in several ways like;

-- Camels kick its predators with its long and strong legs.
+- Camels kick their predators with their long and strong legs.

-- In case of threatening, camels spit cud on predators.
+- In case of a threat, camels spit cud on predators.